 4. I cannot shower or wash my hair for the whole month

-This was also an old belief.
-You can shower or wash your hair, but do not use cold water.
+This was also an old belief/practice that was suitable for the conditions back then (lack of bathrooms inside the house, poor insulation in the house, etc).
+In this modern day, you can shower or wash your hair, but do not use cold water.
 I used warm water and my mom added some herbs like lemongrass and ginger.

 5. Don’t use your eyes too much